London Drum

 Alternative routes include Holland Park to Queensway, Holland Park to Bayswater

-The journey from Notting Hill Gate to Holland Park is in fare zones 1&2 and it’s a direct train on the Central tube line
+This journey is in zones 1&2 and it’s a direct train on the Central line

 1. From Notting Hill Gate take the Central Line